How to Get to Split, Croatia by Bus

 The first one, regards the travel costs as traveling by bus to Croatia, is one of the cheapest way.
 The second one, refers to a comfort and opportunity to avoid the stress of driving in unknown places and worries how to find a parking place, a problem not to be underestimated in Split city.

-Traveling by bus you will be more relaxing enjoying the splendid scenery and knowing better Croatia.
+Traveling by bus you will be more relaxing enjoying the splendid scenery and knowing Croatia better.
 For example, taking a bus from Zagreb to Split you can split your journey in two parts, staying on Plitvice lakes and continue after a day or two.

-The third thing but no less important is the Split bus station (in Croatian 'autobuski kolodvor') location.
-It's conveniently located in Split harbor area, actually few steps from local and international ferry arrival/departure docks.
+Another reason is that the Split bus station’s (in Croatian ‘autobuski kolodvor‘) location.
+It’s conveniently located in Split harbor area, actually few steps from local and international ferry arrival/departure docks.

 I will not exaggerate if I say that the bus services are excellent and prices quite affordable.
 In same cases you can take advantage as some bus routes (usually internal) are served by more than one bus companies sometimes with significant price differences.
 Just when buying a bus ticket ask for all bus carriers that run on the same route.